-According to the above distribution, the largest losses in 2015 were incurred by the Bank due to the category - execution, delivery and process management.
+According to the above distribution, the largest loss in 2016 was incurred by the Bank due to the category - execution, delivery and process management.

 With application of database, information on losses resulting from operational risk are recorded with a focus on the reason of their occurrence and analysing for necessary corrective actions.